 _

-If you pass through the village, don’t miss visiting the Collegiate Church of Notre-Dame de Sillé, which was the seigneurial chapel, located in the lower courtyard of the castle.
-It possesses beautiful 19th-century stained glass windows, dating from a period when there was a new craze for Catholic faith and also a renaissance of the art of stained glass in Le Mans and Maine.
-The author of the stained glass windows of the Collegiate Church is M. Hucher, who had bought the workshop of the Carmel in Le Mans.
-Also, don’t miss the Romanesque crypt, which is that of the very first chapel.
+If you are passing through the village, don’t miss a visit to the Collégiale Notre-Dame de Sillé, which was the seigneurial chapel located in the lower courtyard of the castle.
+It features beautiful 19th-century stained glass windows, dating from a period of renewed Catholic faith and a revival of the art of stained glass in Le Mans and the Maine region.
+The creator of these windows is M. Hucher, who had bought the Carmel workshop in Le Mans.
+Also, be sure not to miss the Romanesque crypt, which belonged to the very first chapel.

 _

-Visiting the Dungeon and gardens of the Château de Ballon
+Visiting the keep and gardens of the Château de Ballon

-Purchased by the current owners in the 50s, this castle, which is now in private hands, can be discovered through guided tours during the summer period.
-During the months of May and June, one can visit the magnificent gardens of the castle, which have a very beautiful rose garden, and it is actually the best season to enjoy the place, according to what I was told (because we personally saw them a bit out of season, since we were there in April).
+Bought by the current owners in the 50s, this privately owned castle can be explored through guided tours during the summer season.
+During the months of May and June, you can visit the magnificent gardens, which feature a beautiful rose garden; this is actually the best time to enjoy the site according to what I’ve been told (as we personally saw it a bit off-season, since we were there in April).

-The castle, built on a motte-and-bailey castle site, was one of the last fortifications before Le Mans, at the gates of Maine.
-One can also visit the interior of the castle, which presents furniture from the 16th and 17th centuries, during the months of July and August.
-However, photos are forbidden inside the castle, so I won’t be able to show you what it looks like…
+The castle, built on a motte-and-bailey, was one of the last fortifications before Le Mans, at the gates of the Maine.
+You can also visit the interior of the castle, which showcases 16th and 17th-century furniture, during the months of July and August.
+However, as photography is prohibited inside the castle, I won’t be able to show you what it looks like…

 72290 Ballon-Saint-Mars